You won't pay any pension contributions if you take unpaid time off work. As a result, you won't build up any pension during this time.

 Shared cost APC

-If your absence is authorised in writing by your employer, they can agree to pay two-thirds of the cost of the lost pension.
+If your absence is authorised in writing by your employer, they will pay two-thirds of the cost of the lost pension.
 They must receive your application within 30 days of when you return to work.

 Unauthorised absences